-You can share content from most iOS, Android, macOS, Chromebook, and Windows devices, without installing any software.
+You can share content from most macOS, Windows, iOS and Android devices, without installing any software.
 When the technology comes to your local conference room, take a few minutes to learn how to connect your device.

 Brief and Detailed Instructions